 OTE is facilitated by current St. John’s University faculty with considerable online asynchronous teaching experience.
 Enrollment will be capped at 25 participants per section to foster a learning community, create a high level of interaction and allow for individualized feedback from the course facilitator.

-Successful completion of Online Teaching Essentials is the primary method for certification to teach any of the University’s fully online or hybrid courses.
-Please consult your chairperson about which hybrid or online course you will be assigned to teach in future semesters.
-We strongly encourage you to complete the Online Teaching Essentials course at least one semester in advance of your first hybrid or online course offering.
+Successful completion of OTE is the primary method for certification to teach any of the University’s fully online asynchronous or hybrid courses.
+Please consult your chairperson about which hybrid or online asynchronous course you will be assigned to teach in future semesters.
+Please note that hybrid/online asynchronous teaching assignments are at the sole discretion of the academic department.

 Registration does not guarantee enrollment in the course.
 In the case of an overwhelming number of faculty registrations, we will give priority to those with an upcoming scheduled online teaching assignment.
 We thank you in advance for your understanding.